-- Health and welfare benefits, such as basic medical, extended medical, dental, group life, shortterm and long-term disability, employee and family assistance program, etc. consistent with such benefits as offered in the K-12 sector generally. - Pension benefits executive/senior management employees are enrolled in either the Teachers' Pension Plan or the Municipal Pension Plan. - Paid time off, including an annual vacation entitlement of 30-35 days.
-Pursuant to the Public Sector Employers Act, carry forward of unused accumulated vacation is not permitted.
-If, however, the individual employment contract does allow for carry forward of unused accumulated vacation, then such vacation may be carried forward for one year only and at the end of that year, the unused accumulated vacation must be used in full, paid out, or a combination of the two.
+- After completion of ten consecutive years of service with the Board as an executive officer or principal, vice-principal, or district administrator, the executive officer is entitled to a retiring allowance paid upon retirement in the amount of ten days' salary for each year of service to a maximum of two-hundred days' worth of salary. - Paid time off (including annual vacation entitlement of thirty days plus executive staff receive ten days of paid time off annually in addition to annual vacation entitlement, in recognition of attendance at meetings during evening and weekends) Pursuant to the Public Sector Employers Act, carry-forward of unused accumulated vacation is not permitted.
+If however, the individual employment contract does allow for carry-forward of unused accumulated vacation, then such vacation may be carried forward for one year only and at the end of that year, the unused accumulated vacation must be used in full, paid out, or a combination of the two. - Professional dues The Board encourages its executives to join professional organizations and to attend and participate in professionally related conferences, seminars, and similar activities, and agrees to establish a budget annually for this.